-In year 1 you must choose options to the value of 30 credits from the list of stage one modules offered by the Department In year 2 you must choose options to the value of 30 credits from the list of stage two modules offered by the Department.
-In year 3 you must choose options to the value of 45 credits from the list of stage three modules offered by the Department.
+During stage one, you must choose options equal to the value of 30 credits from a list of stage one modules offered by the Department.
+During stage two, you must choose options equal to the value of 30 credits from a list of stage two modules offered by the Department.
+During stage four, you must choose options equal to the value of 45 credits from a list of FHEQ level 6 modules offered by the Department.

-You may also take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or four.
+You may take up to 30 credits from outside the Department of Biological Sciences, but within other Science Departments, during stage two or four.
 Options are selected in consultation with your Personal Tutor and the Director of Teaching/Department Lead in UG Education.